merkdirwas1/Studienprojekt-TE-3/README.md

 ## How symmetrical in order of top-k symmetrie are the Groups?
-I want to investigate if this method is symmetrical and if are the groups of the different classes more likely symmetrical?
-For the size groups I ploted the percentage of symetrical pairs for increasing top-k.
-For the other two classes there are only tables because they have too much group with to less Tasks per group to plot each of them.
+I want to investigate whether this method is symmetrical, and whether groups of different classes are more likely to be symmetrical.
+For the size groups, I plotted the percentage of symmetrical pairs for an increasing top-k.
+For the other two classes, only tables are possible because there are too many groups with too few tasks per group to plot each of them.

 ![generel](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/topksimgeneral.png)

-There are only a few pairs of symmetrical pairs in the overall set and it drops new 0 if the k is increasing.
-These makes sense because of there are a few intermedate Tasks that appears in the most top k but these sets can only have a few top k itself so there are only a few pairs left for this kind of symmetrie.
-It can be sayed that the ESM-LogMe method is not symmetrical for this definition.
+There are only a few pairs of symmetrical sets in the overall set, and a new 0 is introduced if k increases.
+This makes sense because there are a few intermediate tasks that appear in the top k, but these sets can only contain a few top k themselves, so there are only a few pairs left for this kind of symmetry.
+It can be said that the ESM-LogMe method is not symmetrical according to this definition.

 ### Size
 max-Size-group
 ![Size](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/size.png)

-The plots shows that the max and the large group have a high top-k symmetrie for low top-k and it drops fast for increasing k.
-The small and tiny group have a low symmetrie.
-The Groups here are only for the Target Task so the top k can be from other groups.
-It shows only that the choice of the target Task change how symmetrical the methode is.
-Becouse the sum of the percentage of the top 1 pairs is near 100 further work would investigate which pairs that are and why they behave like that.
-Which is intestering is that the the large group starts with a persentage that is higher than the the persentage of the overall set.
+The plot shows that the maximum and large groups have a high top-k symmetry for low top-k, which drops quickly as k increases.
+The small and tiny groups have a low symmetry.
+The groups here are only for the target task, so the top k can come from other groups.
+This shows that the choice of target task affects the symmetry of the method.
+Because the sum of the percentage of the top 1 pairs is close to 100, further work would investigate which pairs these are and why they behave in this way.
+Interestingly, the large group starts with a percentage that is higher than the percentage of the overall set.

 ### Language
 ![max-Size-Group](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/language.png)

-The language groups have a interesting behavior because most of the languages starts at a low percentage and increase them over small k increases.
-Most of the languages gain a percentage that is higher than in the overall set or in the size groups.
-This could be an evidence that the language of the target task has an impact on how the sets are bound to each other.
-The language macedonian has in interessting pattern because after they drop in ther percentage they gain a recover over the 60%.
+The language groups exhibit interesting behaviour, as most languages start at a low percentage and increase in small increments.
+Most languages gain a higher percentage than in the overall set or size groups.
+This could suggest that the target language has an impact on how the sets are bound to each other.
+Macedonian is an interesting case because, after dropping below 60%, it recovers to above 60%.

 ### Categorie
 ![max-Size-Group](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/categories.png)

-The categories shows the same behavior like the groups.
-Some of them starting with a percentage around 50-60% but they drop fast at increasing k and most of the categories dont recover ofer 20% which is slighty abouve the overall set but near them.
+The categories show the same behaviour as the groups.
+Some of them start with a percentage of around 50–60%, but this drops quickly as k increases, with most of the categories failing to recover above 20%, which is slightly above the overall set, but close to it.

 ## How symmetrical in order of distance symmetrie are the groups?

-In order to answer this question I first calculated the ratio of strong and weak pairs.
-For the strong pairs the ratio is 8.6% over all Tasks and for the weak pairs it is 18.8% over all Tasks.
-So in general this method isn't symmetrical in order of definition.
-Next I wanted to know if the classes shows a higher ratio, which could mean that the classes have an impact on how good two task suit each other.
-I dont calculate if (A,A) pairs are symmetrical.
+To answer this question, I first calculated the ratio of strong and weak pairs.
+For strong pairs, the ratio is 8.6% across all tasks, whereas for weak pairs, it is 18.8%.
+Therefore, in general, this method is not symmetrical in terms of its definition.
+Next, I wanted to know if the classes showed a higher ratio, which could mean that the classes impact how well two tasks suit each other.
+I did not calculate whether (A, A) pairs were symmetrical.

 ### How symmetrical are the sizes?
-For the size groups I calculated a table for the strong and the weak pairs. it shows the ratio of the symmetrical pairs, with the column stands for that the intermedate Task is in this group size and the row stands for the target task size group.
+I calculated a table for the size groups of strong and weak pairs.
+It shows the ratio of symmetrical pairs, with the columns representing the intermediate task size group and the rows representing the target task size group.

 **strong pair ratio:**
 |           | **max** | **large** | **small** | **tiny** |